Kyana10/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+- Responsive uses CSS media queries to change styles based on the target device such as display type, width, height etc. & is fluid and adapts to the size of the screen no matter what the target device.
+- When a website is adaptive, it will adapt to specific screen widths of desktop computers, tablets or smartphones.

 2. Describe what it means to be mobile first vs desktop first.

+-mobile first means designing an online experience for mobile before designing it for the desktop Web—or any other device.
+- desktop first means designing for full sized screens means building for the highest specs to display and communicate as much as possible.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+-Sets the rem value relative to the root of the html element to percentages.
+Default browser font-size is 16px.
+Because 62.5% of 16px is 10px.
+Which makes 1rem=10px;

 4. How would you describe preprocessing to someone new to CSS?